This exam will be written ON CAMPUS (only exceptions for students who are legitimately located overseas are permitted).

 Remember you are studying in Catholic learning environment and are expected to behave by standards of Christian morality and ethics.

-The exam will cover: Chapters 7-11 of Geosystems 4CE
+The exam will cover: Chapters 7-11 and 20 of Geosystems 4CE

 Some things to study …